Preparation for Graduate and Professional Schools

 Law Schools

 Students who plan to prepare for law school and a career in law should seek breadth in their undergraduate courses.
 They may choose to major in any field.
 Students should select courses that encourage thinking analytically and synthetically, as well as courses that strengthen oral and written communication skills.
+For a fuller discussion of undergraduate preparation for the study of law, students should refer to the Duke Pre-Law Handbook or the Law School Admission Council (LSAC).

 Theological Study and Professional Religious Work

 Students interested in studying theology are encouraged to enroll in a Duke Divinity School course to explore topics of interest and engage with faculty members and other administrative staff about possibilities for further study.
-Theological schools often affiliate with a particular denomination and specialize in areas of study and practice.
-If students have a denominational (or other tradition) affiliation, they may wish to confer with denominational representatives prepared to answer questions about theological study and qualifications for professional opportunities.

 While theological degrees have most often been sought by persons desiring training for ordained ministry or other professional religious roles, theological degrees are also pursued by persons in other disciplines such as medicine, nursing, law, business, public policy, education, environmental studies, and social work to complement their studies and training.